 Fuvahmulah

 A relative newcomer to the shark diving scene, Fuvahmulah, which is located near the Equator, is one of the best destinations in the world for diving with tiger sharks.
-In addition, divers can expect to spot thresher sharks in the shallow cleaning stations all day long, as well as abundant black oceanic mantas and mobula.
+In addition, divers can expect to spot thresher sharks in the shallow cleaning stations all day long, as well as abundant black oceanic mantas and mobulas.
 Whale sharks and schools of hammerheads also appear from time to time.
 Plus, the island itself is amazingly beautiful, so you can enjoy a relaxing topside vacation between your dives.

 5. Australia